-Sexuality is about the personal choices we make to explore our sexuality both alone and with a lover.
+Sexuality is about the choices we make to explore our sexuality both alone and with a lover.
 The way in which we express our sexuality should show consideration towards others.
-Anyone may decide to remain a virgin or to be celibate.
-Everyone has the right to make their own sexual decisions without undue coercion from another person.
-We need to respect other people’s sexual decisions.
-Sex should be a pleasure not an obligation.
+Everyone should be free to make their own sexual decisions without undue influence.
+We have the choice to remain a virgin or to be celibate.
+We should respect other people’s sexual decisions.
+Ideally sex is an emotional or erotic pleasure rather than being an obligation.

-Men are typically stronger than women and children.
-So the law protects these two groups.
+Men are typically physically stronger than women and children.
+So the law protects these two vulnerable groups.
 Most societies have laws that make it illegal for children under the age of 18 to engage in sexual activity (either with an adult or another under-age person).
-Sexual scenarios are very different for a woman, especially if she is inexperienced or with a new partner.
+Sexual scenarios are very different for a woman, especially if she is inexperienced or has a new lover.

+Traditionally marital intercourse has always been a fully condoned (even encouraged) sexual activity even by the strictest of religions because of men’s need for regular sexual interaction.
+An implicit assumption of marriage is that a woman consents to intercourse with her husband.
+A wife’s refusal to consummate the marriage (by offering intercourse) is grounds for annulment.
 Regardless of her relationship status, a woman retains her rights over her own body, including what she does with it and what a lover can do with it.
-When it comes to our sexual decisions, we need do only what we are comfortable to do not what others (even a lover) tell us we should do.
+When it comes to sexual decisions, we should only do what we are comfortable with and not what others (even a lover) tell us we should do.

 In marriage the male more or less assumes that coitus is his privilege, and the law confirms him in this interpretation.
-(Alfred Kinsey 1953)
+(Alfred Kinsey)

 Excerpt from Learn About Sexuality (ISBN 978-0956-894748)